 Paula S. Fass is the Margaret Byrne Professor of History Emerita at the University of California at Berkeley, where she taught for thirty-six years.
-Since 2010, she has also been Distinguished Scholar in Residence at Rutgers University, New Brunswick.
+She has also been Distinguished Scholar in Residence at Rutgers University, New Brunswick.

 Paula Fass has contributed to many collections in areas such as education, immigration, globalization, children’s history and children’s policy.
 She toured Italy as a Department of State lecturer in 2006, and was Kerstin Hesselgren Professor in Sweden in 2007.
 She has also lectured in Germany, Poland, Chile, France, Turkey, and Israel.
 Paula Fass often appears on radio and television as a commentator on childhood in history and contemporary culture and has been widely interviewed on celebrity trials and the kidnapping of Charles Lindbergh, Jr.

 Among her various honors and recognitions, Fass has an honorary Doctor of Philosophy Degree from Linkoping University in Sweden, and has held fellowships from the Guggenheim Foundation, the Rockefeller Foundation, the National Endowment for the Humanities (three times), and the Spencer Foundation.
 She was twice a resident fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford.
 She is deeply honored to be a member of the American Philosophical Society.

 Doctor of Philosophy, Honoris Causa, Linkoping University, Sweden, 2008

 A. B., Barnard College, magna cum laude with Honors, History, 1967

 "Learning As Children/Acting As Parents," with Alison Gopnik, November 2, 2016 at The Women's Faculty Club (Academic Lives), 4-6 PM